mattConn/bullet-hell-engine/README.md

 ## Compiling
 On Mac and Linux, use the makefile in `sdl-game`.

-On Windows, use the solution in `./`.
+On Windows, open the solution file in the top-level directory with Visual Studio.